Police planning to reinstall Capitol fence ahead of rally

 On Capitol Hill, the politics around fencing in the iconic building and its grounds proved challenging for lawmakers after the January insurrection.
 Many said they disliked closing off access, even as they acknowledged the increased level of security it provided.
 The fencing finally came down with a promise to re-erect it if necessary.
 But the question of what deserves fencing is tricky.

 In an interview Wednesday, the district’s Democratic representative, Del.
-Eleanor Holmes Norton, said she had not yet been briefed on the security plans, but understood if the fence needs to be reinstalled out of an abundance of caution ahead of the upcoming rally.
+Eleanor Holmes Norton, said she had not yet been briefed on the security plans, but understood if the fence needs to be reinstalled as a precaution ahead of the upcoming rally.

 “I would hope that we wouldn’t have to fence in the Capitol every time there’s a demonstration,” Norton said.
 But she added, “If they go with the fence, I’m not going to criticize them.”